-Charan's 2021 target for employee retention was to keep the Company's turnover rate to below industry benchmark.
-In 2021, the turnover rate was decrease at 100% from 2020.
+Charan's 2023 target for employee retention was to keep the Company's turnover rate to below industry benchmark.
+In 2023, the turnover rate was increase at 10% from 2023.

 Key activities included performance assessment and compensation, promotion based on past performance as well as earnings growth, knowledge of individual abilities.
 In order to increase efficiency and create fairness in the long term, motivate workers and maximize their potential.
 The Company also plans to develop employees in line with career paths.